MJLee25/LEZ-spatial-did-korea/README.md

 The scripts reproduce the main estimation results, robustness analyses, supplementary analyses, and manuscript figures.

-## Reproducibility

-Random-number generation used for simulation-based inference is initialized with fixed seeds to ensure reproducibility.

-Minor numerical differences may occur across operating systems or package versions.

 ## Citation

 If you use this code, please cite the corresponding article:

-> **Authors.** *Regional Spillover Effects of Low Emission Zones on Air Quality: Evidence from South Korea.* (Manuscript under review.)
+> **Minju Lee, Mijeong Kim** *Pollutant-Specific and Spatial Spillover Effects of Low Emission Zones in South Korea: A Staggered Spatial DID Analysis.* (Manuscript under review.)

 ## License